longyuewangdcu/Cross-Sentence-NMT/README.md

-# LC-NMT
+# Cross-Sentence-NMT
-Larger-Context Neural Machine Translation
+Cross Sentence Neural Machine Translation

-Larger-Context NMT v0.1
+Cross-Sentence-NMT v1.0
 ===========================

 In this version, we introduce a cross-sentence context-aware approach to investigate the influence of historical contextual information on the performance of NMT.
 If you use the code, please cite <a href="https://arxiv.org/pdf/1704.04347.pdf">our paper</a>: